dmbarbour/wikilon/docs/CommandLine.md

 ### Claw Command Sequences

 A lightweight notation for a *sequence* of commands is valuable for many purposes: concise data representation, embedded DSLs, coroutines or cooperative threading models, etc..
-Claw provides a suitable notation:
+Claw will provide a suitable notation.
+One option is to leverage those curly braces, since I'm not generally using them.
+Something like:

+        {foo, bar, baz, qux} desugars to:
+        [[foo] {bar, baz, qux} cmd] cseq
+        {} desugars to: [eof]

+Using curly braces is convenient.
+It allows me to wrap each command like `foo` into `[foo]`.
+But it does seem feasible to support command sequences with explicit continuation passing, e.g. of the form:

         [foo, bar, baz, qux] desugars to:
         [\[\[\[qux] after baz] after bar] after foo]

-A command sequence is simply a block of code, albeit with predictable structure.
-The block structure limits the scope of the comma command separators.
-The expectation is to use this block in a continuation passing style, i.e. the block receives a continuation and may extend it with the word `after`.
-Then each command separator might be understood informally as a *yield* action.

-Claw command sequences enable concise data, e.g. using `[1,2,3,4,5]` to represent a list of numbers or `[[1,2,3],[4,5,6],[7,8,9]]` for a matrix.
-This could then be extracted into our list data structure.
-Due to their opaque structure, command sequences can be transparently used together with procedurally constructed streams, and it is possible to abstract and inline subsequences.
+In either case, we can easily use this for concise data, e.g. `[1,2,3,4,5]` or `[[1,2,3],[4,5,6],[7,8,9]]`.
+And it's also feasible to compose and abstract our command sequences, albeit depending on the definitions involved (e.g. of `after` or `cmd`).

+*Aside:* The Minimalist ABC proposal would require something closer to the first command sequence model.

 ### Claw Attributes